 Cleveland Zoo is Northeast Ohio’s most-visited year-round attraction and gets around 1.5 million visitors annually.

-The 183-acres Cleveland Metroparks Zoo is home to more than 3000 animals offering guests countless opportunities to connect with wildlife.
+The 183-acre Cleveland Metroparks Zoo is home to over 3000 animals offering guests countless opportunities to connect with wildlife.

-Toledo Zoo and Aquarium has more than 10,000 animals representing over 720 species and is considered one of the world’s most complete zoos.
+Toledo Zoo and Aquarium has over 10,000 animals representing over 720 species and is considered one of the world’s most complete zoos.

 It is the region’s top family attraction, with more than a million visitors annually.

 The travel specialists at TheBetterVacation.com use only high-quality sources while researching & writing their articles.
 We make every attempt to keep our content current, reliable and trustworthy.